gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 # Ten things you can do on the Data science Virtual Machine

 The Microsoft Data Science Virtual Machine (DSVM) is a powerful data science development environment that enables you to perform various data exploration and modeling tasks.
-The environment comes already built and bundled with several popular data analytics tools that make it easy to get started quickly with your analysis.
+The environment comes already built and bundled with several popular data analytics tools that make it easy to get started quickly with your analysis for On-premises, Cloud or hybrid deployment.
 The DSVM works closely with many Azure services and is able to read and process data that is already stored on Azure in Azure SQL Data Warehouse, Azure Data Lake, Azure Storage, or DocumentDB.
 It can also leverage analytics tools like Azure Machine Learning and Azure Data Factory.

 In this article we walk you through how to use your DSVM to perform various data science tasks and interact with other Azure services.
 Here is some  of the things you can do on the DSVM: